Cheikh Raymond: Life

-Cheikh Raymond's father was a Chawi Jew from Batna, and his mother a French citizen.
+Cheikh Raymond's father was a Chaoui Jew from Batna, and his mother a French citizen.
 He was abandoned by his mother during World War I after his father was killed.
 He was adopted by a very poor Jewish Algerian family from Constantine.

 He studied the musical style of Arab-Andalusia or "Malouf" music under the guidance of the greats of Algerian music like Cheikh Chakleb and Cheikh Abdelkrim Bestandji and launched a famous musical career establishing his own "Cheikh Raymond orchestra" and between 1956 and 1961 releasing more than thirty albums in addition to some singles.